koleshjr/NLP_PROJECTS/README.md

-# LLM_MULTIPLE_CHOICE_FINETUNING
+# ALL THE NLP PROJECTS AND TECHNIQUES I HAVE WORKED WITH
-Using LLM to answer Multiple Choice Questions
+Using nlp to solve projects